Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 5. Plug the SD card back into your IxE, then plug it into USB power.

-When the Pi boots up, it will copy the `wpa_supplicant.conf` file into the WiFi settings directory in `\etc\wpa_wupplicant\`.
+When the Pi boots up, it will copy the `wpa_supplicant.conf` file into the WiFi settings directory in `/etc/wpa_wupplicant/`.
 This will update your WiFi setting and should get the Pi on your home wifi.

 ## Connecting to The HOUSE Wifi